 - As in physical workshops, be highly selective in having presentations in your program.
 Each and every presentation should serve a clear purpose and should be interesting to all participants.
 Active participation of participants does not automatically translate to each participant giving a (virtual) talk.

 - Limit the time for virtual presentations when doing them live (synchronous) to about 15-20 minutes, preferably even less if they are part of a session with multiple presentations.
 Consider breaking up longer presentations with interactive polls or other intermezzo's.
+Apparently some research has shown that the attention span for passive online lectures is around 6-7 minutes.

 - Make sure the technique works flawless for live (synchronous) virtual presentations.
 Have all speakers test their video, audio and screen sharing with you as organizers upfront.